jMetal/jMetal/docs/experimentation.rst

           ├── ...
           └── BinaryProblemsStudy

 We can observe that there is a class called `Experiment` (which has an associated `ExperimentBuilder` class), which can be populated with a number of components.
-The mentioned steps are performed by `ExecuteAlgorithms` (step 1), `ComputeQualityIndicators` (step 2), and the rest of components can be selected to produce a variety of elements to analyze the results, such as Latex tables, figures (boxplots), and HTML pages (a new feature in jMetal 6).
+The mentioned steps are performed by `ExecuteAlgorithms` (step 1), `ComputeQualityIndicators` (step 2), and the rest of components can be selected to produce a variety of elements to analyze the results, such as Latex tables, figures (boxplots), and HTML pages (a new feature in jMetal).
 To compute quality indicators, it is necessary to have a reference front per problem; when solving benchmark problems, these fronts are usually known (there are located by default in the `resources` folder of the jMetal project), but this is not the case when dealing with real-world problems.
 To cope with this issue, we include the  `GenerateReferenceParetoFront` class, which produces reference Pareto fronts from all the results yielded by all the runs of all the algorithms after executing the `ExecuteAlgorithms` component, and the related `GenerateReferenceParetoSetAndFrontFromDoubleSolutions`, which does the same if the problems to solve are continuous; in this case, a reference Pareto set is also generated, as well as files with the contributed solutions of each algorithm to this set.

 To show how these components can be used in an experiment, we have included a number of examples in the `studies` package.
 We explain next the `ZDTStudy <https://github.com/jMetal/jMetal/blob/master/jmetal-lab/src/main/java/org/uma/jmetal/lab/experiment/studies/ZDTStudy.java>`_ and the `NSGAIIComputingReferenceParetoFrontsStudy <https://github.com/jMetal/jMetal/blob/master/jmetal-lab/src/main/java/org/uma/jmetal/lab/experiment/studies/NSGAIIComputingReferenceParetoFrontsStudy.java>`_ classes.